deadi/dotfiles/README.md

 # Omarchy Dotfiles (SSH + Neovim setup)

-This repository is meant to make a remote Linux server feel like your Omarchy setup, especially for **Neovim** workflows over SSH.

-If you already use an `install-dotfiles.sh` script with GNU Stow in your `omarchy-supplement` repo, this guide gives you a repeatable way to get the same editing experience on your doc server.
+If you already use an `install-dotfiles.sh` script with GNU Stow in your `omarchy-supplement` repo, this guide gives you a repeatable way to get the same editing experience on other servers.

 ---